- Print

 Start-Sleep -Seconds 2

-Write-Output "No reader found.
-Machine is not affected by SCIgnoreReader Issue.`nExiting..."
+Write-Output "No readers found.
+Machine is not affected by SCIgnoreReaders issue.`nExiting..."

 Start-Sleep -Seconds 3